-▶ Press the CONFIGURE NETWORK soft key to enter the general network settings.
+Press the CONFIGURE NETWORK soft key to enter the general network settings.
 The Computer name tab is active:

 Setting Meaning Primary interface Name of the Ethernet interface to be integrated in your company network.
-Only active if a second, optional Ethernet interface is available on the control hardware Computer name Name displayed for the TNC in your company network Host file Only required for special applications: Name of a file in which the assignments of IP addresses to computer names is defined
+Only active if a second, optional Ethernet interface is available on the control hardware Computer name Name displayed for the TNC in your company network Host file Only required for special applications : Name of a file in which the assignments of IP addresses to computer names is defined

-▶ Select the Interfaces tab to enter the interface settings:
+Select the Interfaces tab to enter the interface settings:

 Setting Meaning Interface list List of the active Ethernet interfaces.
-Select one of the listed interfaces (via mouse or arrow keys) Activate button: Activate the selected interface (an X appears in the Active column) Deactivate button: Deactivate the selected interface (- in the Active column) Configuration button: Open the configuration menu via the second, optional Ethernet interface of the TNC is necessary for diagnostic purposes.
+S one of the listed interfaces (via mouse arrow keys) Activate button: Activate the selected interface (an X appears in the Active column) Deactivate button: Deactivate the selected interface (- in the Active column) Configuration button: Open the configuration menu Allow IP forwarding This function must be kept deactivated .
+Only activate this function if external access via the second, optional Ethernet interface of the TNC is necessary for diagnostic purposes.
 Only do so after instruction by our Service Department